pulumi/pulumi-hugo/themes/default/content/blog/new-improved-pulumi-service-console/index.md

 ## Try out the Pulumi Service today

-We'd love for you to take this new and improved Pulumi Service for a ride!
-If you haven't already, you can [create a free account](https://app.pulumi.com/signup).
+We'd love for you to try out the new and improved Pulumi Service console!
 Don't hesitate to reach out on the [Pulumi Community Slack](https://slack.pulumi.com/?_gl=1*abbv2y*_ga*MTgxNzE0MTI3LjE2NDM3MzcwNTU.*_ga_FQHG5CVY2D*MTY1NzY0ODc4NC4xMzMuMC4xNjU3NjQ4Nzg0LjYw) about any thoughts and feelings you have about these changes or any and all things Pulumi!
 We also have a [public GitHub repo](https://github.com/pulumi/service-requests/issues) to track any requests related to the Service.

 These changes wouldn’t be possible without the users who generously gave their time to have a conversation with us.
 We'll continue to translate user feedback into a better Pulumi experience.